zahlabut/LogTool/README.md

 # General
-It's not an easy stuff to pass through OSP logs and to find out the particular ERROR/WARNING message that could probably be the "root cause" of problem you've encountered on your Setup and might want to investigate.
+Openstack has a bunch of log files existing and managed on its Overcloud nodes and Undercloud host.
+Therefore, when you encountering into some problem and might want to investigate it basing on OSP log files, it's so easy stuff to accomplish that, especially when you don't even know which area could have cause to that problem.
-If that's the case, this tool will make your "life" much more easier, at least it will reduce the time you'll need to spent on "donkey work" to acomplish the same manually.
+If that's the case, LogTool will make your "life" much more easier!
+It will save your time and "donkey work" needed for manually investigation.
+Basing on fuzzy string matching algorithm, LogToll will provide you all the unique Errors/Warnings messages occurred in the past, in addition to that, basing on timestamp logged in log's lines, LogTool will apply you to "export" such messages for particular time period in the past, for example: 10 minutes ago, hour ago a day ago e.t.c.
-This tool is a set of Python script and its main module is running on Undercloud host.
+LogTool is a set of Python scripts, its main module PyTool.py is executed on Undercloud host.
-There are also operation modes when additional scripts are executed directly on Overcloud nodes, for example: "Export ERRORs/WARNINGs from Overcloud logs"
+Some operation modes are using additional scripts being executed directly on Overcloud nodes, for example:
-**Note**: there are two different versions available: LogTool_Python2 and LogTool_Python3, make sure to CD into the correct directory.
+"Export ERRORs/WARNINGs from Overcloud logs"
+**Note**: LogTool supports Python V2 and V3, change working directory according to your needs: LogTool_Python2 or LogTool_Python3.

 # Operation modes
 **1) Export ERRORs/WARNINGs from Overcloud logs**
 This mode is used to extract all unique ERRORs/WARNINGs messages from Overcloud nodes, that took place some time ago.